zdravkov/kendo-docs/api/mobile/listview.md

 #### To set after initialization

-     // get a reference to the ListView var listview = $("#listview").data("kendoMobileListView");
+     // get a reference to the ListView widget var listview = $("#listview").data("kendoMobileListView");
      // bind to the dataBound event
      listview.bind("dataBinding", function(e) {
          // handle event
      });

-### lastPageReached

-Fires when the last page of the ListView is reached.
-Event will be raised only if the 'endless scroll' or 'load more' option is enabled.